 Noted for its prowess in light, powdery snow, this electric snow thrower sometimes leaves a very thin layer behind but is easy to handle and well-liked by users.
 A few aren't wild about some of the plastic components and assembly instructions.

-The WORX WG650 weighs 27 pounds and users consider it light enough to lift into a car or truck.
+The WORX WG650 (starting at $228, Amazon) weighs 27 pounds and users consider it light enough to lift into a car or truck.
 It boasts a 13-amp engine and rubber-tipped steel auger that can clear a path 18 inches wide by 9 inches deep (with a 10-inch intake).
 The discharge chute rotates 180 degrees (control is positioned on the handlebar) and the maximum throw rate is 30 feet; WORX WG650 reviews say heavy snow is more likely to land 15-20 feet away.
-The handlebar can be set at three heights -- users taller than six feet say it's a tad short even at the highest level -- and collapses for storage.
+The handlebar can be set at three heights -- users taller than 6 feet say it's a tad short even at the highest level -- and collapses for storage.

 Steady pushing at a moderate pace in fluffy snow, and the WORX Snow Thrower is at its best.
 It manages under more trying conditions, as well, but you'll need more patience and may have to unclog the chute periodically (WD-40 is a useful preventive measure).
 Bottom line, you won't be disappointed.